 logical name

-string that partially identifies the programmatic construct specified by a logical location, typically by specifying the rightmost component of its fully qualified logical name.
+string that partially identifies the programmatic construct specified by a logical location by specifying the most specific (often the rightmost) component of its fully qualified logical name.

 Example: The logical name of the C# method f(void) in class C in namespace N is "f(void)".
 Its fully qualified logical name is "N.C.f(void)".